svenkeidel/total-recall/README.md

 * `cd ./projects/axion/` - Change into a specific project directory to run commands only that project (here: `axion`)
 * `just clean` - *Optionally* remove all intermediate results that we shipped for this project - you can also keep those, then subsequent commands will build ontop of them
-* `just FUZZING_TIME="600" coverage_fuzzing_seed` - Run fuzzing with our base coporus for ten minutes to generate additional inputs for the project.
+* `just FUZZING_TIME="600" coverage` - Run fuzzing with our base coporus for ten minutes to generate additional inputs for the project.
    * If you are interested in the coverage that the fuzzing run achieved, look into `./target/fuzzing_seed/coverage` for a full HTML report
    * You can execute this command repeatedly to generate further inputs and increase coverage
-* `just dynamic_callgraph_fuzzing_seed` - Record a dynamic callgraph with all inputs generated via fuzzing so far
+* `just dynamic_callgraph` - Record a dynamic callgraph with all inputs generated via fuzzing so far
 * `just static_callgraphs` - Compute all static callgraphs for this project
    * Note that this might require a lot of RAM (126GB or higher) and time (multiple hours).
    * If you do not have those resources available, you can also copy the static callgraphs we computed for all our projects from this artifact's supplementary material.